DougAnderson444/js-did-hypns/README.md

 TODO: demo needs updating

-The demo folder shows how to interact with the `did-hypns` module and save DID doc details directly.
+Goal: Show how to interact with the `did-hypns` module and save DID doc details directly.
 In reality, you'll likely use a DID `wallet` to manage all this, like [https://github.com/DougAnderson444/streamlined-idm-wallet-sdk](https://github.com/DougAnderson444/streamlined-idm-wallet-sdk) or any other DID doc management software.

 ## Create, Read, Update and Delete did:hypns identities

-You can create a DID doc by simply passing a hyperdrive into this module.
+You can create a DID doc by simply passing a hypns reference into this module.

 PRs welcome, this is a work in progress.